Njanderson/548/hw1/hw1a.md

     * [Include](https://github.com/pulp-platform/ariane/tree/master/include)
 * Ask questions if you don't understand something
 * You can pair in group of two for the assignment
+* Add the name of the group members to the document

 ## Questions